tosh-coding/AsyncFiberWorks/Readme.md

 [Unit tests](https://github.com/tosh-coding/AsyncFiberWorks/tree/main/src/AsyncFiberWorksTests) can also be used as a code sample.

 ## Fibers ##
 Fiber is a mechanism for sequential processing.
-Actions added to a fiber are executed sequentially.
+Actions added to a fiber are executed sequentially.  `Action` and `Func<Task>` can be added.

   * _[PoolFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/PoolFiber.cs)_ - Fiber. ".NET ThreadPool" is used by default.
 User thread pools are also available.